jasoncbautista/curvedGraphs/README.md

 # Hipster Charts

 Interesting alternatives to standard bar graphs.
+Simple in design, and not too complex.

 ## Curved Bar Graph